isomerpages/mlaw-pdo/_criminal-defence-aid/How to Apply.md

 ### Cannot find your charge sheet?

 Submitting a copy of your charge sheet is mandatory.
-If you do not have a copy of your charge sheet or other court documents, you can refer to the guide on how to download documents from ICMS (click here).
+If you do not have a copy of your charge sheet or other court documents, you can refer to the guide on how to download from ICMS ( click [here](/files/Guide%20on%20how%20to%20download%20charge%20sheet%20for%20ICMS.pdf)